 Model Definition & Key Elements Roles Conflict Resolution Benevolent dictatorship One or a few founders are the final arbiters and ultimate decision makers for all aspects of the program.
 Community perception of the dictator can impact the success of the project/program.
 Individual assignments are ad hoc and functionality decisions are usually dependent on the benevolent dictator.
-Examples: Linux, Arclight, and Mirador Benevolent dictator Committers Contributors • Informal Meritocracy Loosely organized, rewards participants who make valuable additions to the program.
+Examples: Linux, Arclight, and Mirador Benevolent dictator Committers Contributors Informal Meritocracy Loosely organized, rewards participants who make valuable additions to the program.
 Standing can be enhanced by "merit."
 Decisions are made by the community as a whole.
 Authority is decentralized, with direction ultimately set by the community at large.
 Committers play a unique role in shaping the project, and community norms are essential.
-Examples: Apache & Blacklight ContributorsCommittersPM body Proposal > discussion > vote > decision Lazy consensus (only requires feedback from opponents) Delegated Governance A body of leaders (such as a Council) is chosen or elected to oversee the program, resolve conflicts within the community, modify the community norms and processes, and determine the project's core values.
+Examples: Apache & Blacklight ContributorsCommittersPM body Proposal &gt; discussion &gt; vote &gt; decision Lazy consensus (only requires feedback from opponents) Delegated Governance A body of leaders (such as a Council) is chosen or elected to oversee the program, resolve conflicts within the community, modify the community norms and processes, and determine the project's core values.
 Delegated Governance has a clear hierarchical structure and a designated set of leaders.
 Authority is centralized at the top but distributed through a chain of command.
-Many community members can hold some form of leadership role, and control over Council members Sub-council members Contributors Committers Minor disagreements via lazy consensus Larger issues discussion > vote > decision by Council Issue may start in Sub-council,
+Many community members can hold some form of leadership role, and control over program direction will vary depending on how councils are selected.
+Council members Sub-council members Contributors Committers Minor disagreements via lazy consensus Larger issues discussion &gt; vote &gt; decision by Council Issue may start in Sub-council, escalate to Council